gopro/forgejs-samples/GETTING-STARTED.md

 In this array, what is more interesting is how is composed the object we added :

-+ `uid` - the unique identifier of the scene, will be used as a reference across the whole tour
++ `uid` - The unique identifier of the scene, will be used as a reference across the whole tour.
-+ `name` - the name of the scene
++ `name` - The name of the scene.
-+ `slug` - the slug for the current scene to display in the URL bar
++ `slug` - The slug for the current scene to display in the URL bar.
-+ `description` - the description of the scene
++ `description` - The description of the scene.
-+ `media` - an object where the media will be set
++ `media` - An object where the media will be set.

 ## Load a media